Magee - Murray

 McKENDRY (or McKenzie), 18/754 Rifleman Daniel, 11th Royal Irish Rifles, was killed in action on the 19th May 1916.
 He was born on the 27 December 1880 at Knockanully, Martinstown, Ballymena, apparently the son of William McKendry and Margaret Duffin.
 He was married, later called himself McKenzie, and his wife Margaret McKenzie lived at North Street, Ballyclare and was the recipient of his will.
 He is buried in Authille Military Cemetery, Somme.

-30621 Private Charles, 3rd Canterbury Regiment, NZEF was killed in action on the 18th
+30621 Private Charles (Joseph), 3rd Canterbury Regiment, NZEF was killed in action on the 18th

 October 1917.
 He was born on the 21 September 1891 at Kilnacolpagh, Racavan, the son of Felix McKeown and Late Mary McAllister (also McCallister), later of 18 Herbert Street, Carnlough.
 The couple, Felix (20) and Mary (30) and both of McKeownstown, probably a clachan, married in Braid RC Chapel on the 23 October 1890.